EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 The ECDH ephemeral public keys are formatted as a COSE_Key of type EC2 or OKP according to Sections 13.1 and 13.2 of {{RFC8152}}, but only the 'x' parameter is included in the EDHOC messages.
 For Elliptic Curve Keys of type EC2, compact representation as per {{RFC6090}} MAY be used also in the COSE_Key.
 If the COSE implementation requires an 'y' parameter, any of the possible values of the y-coordinate can be used, see Appendix C of {{RFC6090}}.
 COSE {{RFC8152}} always use compact output for Elliptic Curve Keys of type EC2.

 ## Key Derivation {#key-der}

-Derivation of key and IV used with the AEAD functions SHALL be performed with HKDF {{RFC5869}} following the specification in Section 11 of {{RFC8152}} using a pseudorandom key (PRK) and the hash algorithm in the selected cipher suite.
+Keys and IVs in EDHOC is derived with HKDF {{RFC5869}} using a pseudorandom key (PRK) and the EDHOC hash algorithm in the selected cipher suite.
 The PRKs are derived using HKDF-Extract {{RFC5869}}.

 ~~~~~~~~~~~~~~~~~~~~~~~
    PRK = HKDF-Extract( salt, IKM )